 If you don’t have an oven (like in a nursery), you can also just wait until the salt dough dries out over time.
 This salt dough recipe works for no bake as well.
 It will take a couple of days until it’s dry enough to apply paint on the crafts.

-You can, but you need to be careful and only microwave the salt dough for about 10 seconds each time.
+You can microwave salt dough, but you need to be careful and only microwave it for about 10 seconds each time.
 This is how you can avoid to get bubbles in the dough.

 After the salt dough creations have cooled down, you and your little ones can enjoy the fun bit of painting the creations.
 Poster paint works best.
 If your kids are younger you may have or want to buy finger paint, which is easy to use for the kids and lots of fun!